YMahmoudnia/SB-Loader/README.md

 # Description
 One of the methods of debugger detection used in malware or commercial software is parent process checking.
 In debugger we can use Anti-Debug plugins, but what about out of debugger ?

-With SBLoader you can patch process memory or run any process under explorer.exe or any desired process.
+With **SB-Loader** you can patch process memory or run any process under explorer.exe or any desired process.

 # Build & Installation
 This project written in C++ with microsoft foundation class in visual studio 2019.